juacas/moodle-mod_treasurehunt/README.md

 4. write smart and educational clues that point to the next stage.
 Optinally, write a multiple-chice question to double-check the discovery of the stage
 5. draw the location of the stages with th buil-in GIS editor
 6. select the modality of the treasure hunt: individual or grouped (you will need to create the groups and groupings of students).
+7. configure the map elements for the player webapp.
-7. adjust the grading method and penalizations.
+8. adjust the grading method and penalizations.
-8. let your students play the game.
+9. let your students play the game.

 See also